FAQ (Frequently Asked Questions)

 Click on the user profile in the top-right corner, to set your personal default set of profile filters.

-Select your default Authority types, Industries, Domains, Topics, and Countries.
+Select your default Buyer types, Industries, Domains, Topics, and Countries.

 Tips for smart email alerts